Summer 2025

 Tuition: $1,800 (Credit) / $600 (Audit)

 This course is designed to introduce students to the ongoing vitality of the Old Testament for the ministry and mission of the church.
-After addressing key interpretive issues and basic exegetical practices, the course introduces key issues in the study of the Old Testament with a focus on historical context, literary dynamics, and theological and ethical challenges in Scripture.
-At the end of the course, students should have a new appreciation for the Old Testament as an integrated whole, and for its contributions to the Christian journey.
+After addressing key interpretive issues and basic exegetical practices, the course introduces tools for studying the Old Testament with a focus on historical context, literary dynamics, and theological and ethical challenges in Scripture.
+At the end of the course, students should have a new appreciation for the Old Testament as an integrated whole and for its contributions to the Christian journey.

 Back to Top